What your council does to improve air quality

-- assessing whether those pollutants are likely to exceed air quality objectives which are health based standards set nationally as detailed in the Government's Air Quality Strategy
+- assessing whether key air pollutants are likely to exceed air quality objectives which are health based standards set nationally, as detailed in the Government's Air Quality Strategy

-- where there is a likely exceedance, the Council has a duty to declare an Air Quality Management Area and take steps using an Air Quality Action Plan to help reduce these levels
+- the whole borough of Sandwell is declared an Air Quality Management Area and we take steps using an Air Quality Action Plan to help improve air quality

 - taking air quality into account when assessing planning applications to ensure that new developments, such as new roads or factories, do not make air quality worse or that new houses are not built where air quality is already poor.
-Air quality supplementary planning guidance is being produced to assist developers and achieve sustainable regeneration, such as recommending electric vehicle charging points and low emission boilers
+Air quality supplementary planning guidance is available to assist developers and achieve sustainable regeneration, such as recommending electric vehicle charging points and low emission boilers

 - regulating a large number of industrial activities within the borough